-Seton Hill directly supports graduate students through a university-funded grant to help offset tuition costs.
-The Graduate Studies Grant underwrites 20% of tuition for new students, and 25% of tuition for Seton Hill alumni.
-To apply, complete the Graduate Studies Grant Survey and submit it to the Office of Graduate and Adult Studies.
+Seton Hill directly supports graduate students through a university-funded discount to help offset tuition costs.
+The Graduate Studies Discount underwrites 20% of tuition for new students, and 25% of tuition for Seton Hill alumni.
+To apply, complete the Graduate Studies Discount Survey and submit it to the Office of Graduate and Adult Studies.
 You also have the option to complete this survey online.
-(Students enrolling in the Physician Assistant Program, the Orthodontics Program, or the graduate certificate in Entrepreneurship are not eligible for this grant.)
+(Students enrolling in the Physician Assistant Program, the Orthodontics Program, or the graduate certificate in Entrepreneurship are not eligible for this discount.)

 To qualify for any federal assistance a student must be a U.S. citizen or hold an alien registration card, must have a high school diploma or its equivalent, and must complete a Free Application for Federal Student Aid (FAFSA), Master Promissory Note and Entrance Counseling Session at www.studentloans.gov.

 Unsubsidized loans may not exceed the annual loan limits of $20,500.
 This loan is not interest-free while the student is enrolled.
 However, students have the option to capitalize interest payments.
 Visit www.studentloans.gov to obtain current interest rates.

 A federal loan specifically for graduate students who wish to borrow additional loan funds for educational purposes.
 The Graduate PLUS loan should be utilized after Stafford loan funds are exhausted.
 You may borrow up to the cost of your education less any other financial aid awarded.
 Credit guidelines apply and repayment generally begins 60 days after the last disbursement of the loan.
 Repayment can be spread over 10 years.
 In some cases repayment of this loan can be deferred.
 Applications can be submitted online at: www.studentloans.gov.